 Members of the Romanian government were also aware of the special schools issue.
 When asked about special schools, the head of the Romanian National Agency for Roma replied: "This is segregation.
 This is very dangerous for these children, because it is not clear that they belong there.
-These shouldn't be segregated on the basis of ethnicity."135 The Director-General for Pre-University Education noted that Roma children in special schools would oftentimes not attend the regular schools due to their extreme poverty.136 e.
+These shouldn't be segregated on the basis of ethnicity."
+The Director-General for Pre-University Education noted that Roma children in special schools would oftentimes not attend the regular schools due to their extreme poverty.
+136 e.
 School Abandonment and Child Marriage

 Some 20 percent of Roma children never attend school.137 Among those who do, the drop-out rates are staggering.
-Some 20 percent of Roma drop out during primary school and another 40 percent drop out in high school; less than 1 percent ever attend university.
-There are a variety of causes behind this high rate of school abandonment.
-The most substantial cause is, not surprisingly, the grinding poverty endured by most Roma: "IThel biggest reason for [Roma kids] not going to school is poverty."139 A Roma government liaison stated the same thing: "Poverty is high here lamong the Romal.
+Some 20 percent of Roma drop out during primary school and another 40 percent drop out in high school; less than 1 percent ever attend university.138 There are a variety of causes behind this high rate of school abandonment.
+The most substantial cause is, not surprisingly, the grinding poverty endured by most Roma: "[T]he biggest reason for [Roma kids] not going to school is poverty."139 A Roma government liaison stated the same thing: "Poverty is high here [among the Roma].
 This automatically creates problems in abandonment."140

 In addition to poverty, however, there are significant social issues that often interfere with education.
+A major issue is that of child marriage.141 It is not uncommon in some Roma com-

+^{134.} See id.; see also Interview with Liliana Preoteasa, Director-General for Pre-University Education (May 30, 2005).

+^{135.} Interview with Ilie Dinca, President, National Agency for Roma, in Bucharest, Romania (May 30, 2005).

+^{136.} Interview with Liliana Preoteasa, Director-General for Pre-University Education, in Romania (May 30, 2005).

+^{137.} Interview with Mihai Surdu, Director of Research, Transforma (Feb.
+20, 2005).

+^{139.} Interview with Vaharill Moldoveanu, Inspector-General, Rimnicu Valcea, in Romania (May 24, 2005).

+^{140.} Interview with Nicolae Turcata, BJR Councilor, Targu Mureş, in Romania (May 26, 2005).

+^{141.} Interview with Ali Cranta, National Agency for the Protection of Children, in Romania (May 30, 2005).

-A major issue is that of child marriage.141 It is not uncommon in some Roma communities for girls in their early teens to marry.
-"In general, if a girl gets married, she'll drop out...The main problem is the shame."143 Not surprisingly, the child marriage disproportionately affects girls, since they are far less likely than boys to continue going to school once married.
+munities for girls in their early teens to marry.
+In general, if a girl gets married, she'll drop out . . .
+The main problem is the shame.
+Not surprisingly, the child marriage disproportionately affects girls, since they are far less likely than boys to continue going to school once married.

-In many Roma communities, the decision for a girl to marry rests with the family.
-In order to avoid an arranged marriage, a Roma boy and girl might elope.
-Roma children and adults referred to this phenomenon as "boys stealing girls."145 In order to avoid having a girl stolen by a boy, a girl's family will often prohibit her from attending school after she reaches her early teens.
-For example, Mission members asked two Roma girls, aged fifteen and twelve, what they wanted to be when they grew up.147 Chirasela wanted to become a singer but was aware that her parents would not allow this and that she would be forced to stay home and marry.148 Similarly, Kataline wanted to become a ballerina, but also said she was aware that her parents would not allow this and would make her stay home and marry.
+In many Roma communities, the decision for a girl to marry rests with the family.144 In order to avoid an arranged marriage, a Roma boy and girl might elope.
+Roma children and adult Mission members interviewed referred to this phenomenon as "boys stealing girls."145 In order to avoid having a girl stolen by a boy, a girl's family will often prohibit her from attending school after she reaches her early teens.146 For example, Mission members asked two Roma girls, aged fifteen and twelve, what they wanted to be when they grew up.147 Chirasela wanted to become a singer but was aware that her parents would not allow this and that she would be forced to stay home and marry.148 Similarly, Kataline wanted to become a ballerina, but also said she was aware that her parents would not allow this and would make her stay home and marry.149